NKI-CCB/iTOP/README.md

 # iTOP
-iTOP is the R package accompanying our publication on the inference of topologies of relationships between datasets, such as multi-omics and phenotypic data recorded on the same samples (Aben et al., 2018, in preparation).
+iTOP is the R package accompanying our publication on the inference of topologies of relationships between datasets, such as multi-omics and phenotypic data recorded on the same samples (Aben et al., 2018, doi.org/10.1101/293993).
 We based this methodology on the RV coefficient, a measure of matrix correlation, which we have extended for partial matrix correlations and binary data.

 The R package is available on [CRAN](https://cran.r-project.org/web/packages/iTOP/index.html).
 It can be installed within R using:
 ```r